Probiotics are becoming popular food supplements.

 Eczema is a condition in which the skin becomes inflamed, resulting in itchiness and pain.
 The most common form is called atopic dermatitis.

 However, not all studies have shown positive effects.
-A large study in 231 newborn children given L. acidophilus for the first six months of life found no beneficial effect in cases of atopic dermatosis (49).
-In fact, it increased sensitivity to allergens.
+A large study in 231 newborn children given L. acidophilus for the first six months of life found no beneficial effect in cases of atopic dermatosis (

 Summary: Some studies have shown that L. acidophilus probiotics can help reduce the prevalence and symptoms of eczema, while other studies show no benefit.